clamstew/tidbyt-community/apps/yearclock/temp/README.md

 # Year Clock Test Images

 This directory contains automatically generated test images from the Year Clock app test harness.
-All images are 64x32 pixels and show different configuration combinations.
+All images are rendered at **6x magnification (384×192 pixels)** for crisp display on laptop screens, and show different configuration combinations.

 ## 🚀 Generating Images